d3group/dddex/README.md

 [`LevelSetKDEx`](https://kaiguender.github.io/dddex/levelsetkdex.html#levelsetkdex)
 and
 [`LevelSetKDEx_kNN`](https://kaiguender.github.io/dddex/levelsetkdex.html#levelsetkdex_knn)
 both implement a `fit` and `predict` method.
-As they compute estimations of conditional densities, the `predict` method outputs p-quantiles rather than point forecasts.
+As the purposes of both classes is to compute estimations of conditional densities, the `predict` method outputs p-quantiles rather than point forecasts.

 Our choice of the class-names is supposed to be indicative of the underlying models: The name *LevelSet* stems from the fact that both